MercuryAtom31/AI_Powered_Client_Acquisition_System/README.md

 ## License

-MIT License - see LICENSE file for details
+This project is licensed under the MIT License - see the LICENSE file for details.